 Track your food for a couple weeks.
 This may seem like a long time, but you need time to really see your average intake.
 Once you’ve done that, use a calorie calculator, like this one, to see how many calories you should be eating to reach your goals.
 If you are eating more than what that calculator says, it is time to make some changes.

 As you track your food intake, keep an eye on how much protein you are consuming.
 If you are exercising regularly, you need to eat a good amount of protein.
 Your muscles need that protein to fully develop.

 Change up your workout routine

 If your workout isn’t changing your body, it is time to change your workout.
 As you get stronger, your workouts should get stronger with you.
 Add new exercises to your gym routine.
 Change up your reps, sets, and rest time.
 Do a different form of cardio.
 Just try something different and see if your body responds.

 Check out one of my MFit home workout plans to challenge your body at home.
 Try the Beginner’s Program if you are just getting into exercise.
 Start the Flat Abs Plan if you want some new core and cardio routines.
 There is something for everyone on MFit.
 I am confident my workouts will help push you past that plateau.

 Check in with your sleep

-Not getting enough sleep and affect your cortisol levels in a negative way.
-This will impact your metabolism, blood sugar levels and overall health.
+Not getting enough sleep can affect your cortisol levels in a negative way.
+Your cortisol levels affect your metabolism, blood sugar levels and overall health.
 Read this Shape article for more information on how sleep can impact your weight loss journey.